top of page

 • Create structures and systems that promote a sense of “Centre Identity” leading to strong integrated policies and behaviors by all departments to live their mission.

-• Have the agreed on values always underpinning and shaping behaviors and policies.
+• The values are always underpinning and shaping behaviours and policies.

 • Get greater security on the Centre property and from there seek more donors and partners with their programs, in order to help Ruben Centre realize its mission of being ‘The Church Of The Poor.’